stadiamaps/ferrostar/ARCHITECTURE.md

 # Architecture Overview

-NOTE: This is intentionally hand-wavy in some parts, and will be formalized more as design and development progress.
+**NOTE: This document will soon be replaced by the user guide.**

 ## Repo Structure

 To ensure that everything can be developed properly in parallel, we use a monorepo structure.
-This, combined with CI, will ensure that changes in the core must be immediately reflected in frontends like Apple and Android..
+This, combined with CI, will ensure that changes in the core must be immediately reflected in frontends like Apple and Android.

 ## Core (`common`)